xiaoyiliu-usc/RetroCaptioner/README.md

 After training, you can validate the model's accuracy using the `translate.py` script on testing set.
 * `--known_class`: As in the training step, this indicates whether the class is known or unknown.
 * `--checkpoint_dir`: The directory where your trained model checkpoints are stored.
 * `--checkpoint`: The specific checkpoint file to use for validation.
 Replace `{training_step}` with the appropriate training step number.
-We provide a example checkpoint trained on uspto50k datasets, which takes about 10 days on one V100 GPUs.
+We provide an example checkpoint trained on uspto50k datasets.
 You can download the checkpoint [here](https://drive.google.com/drive/folders/12gNpyfM6zZJlaoHsL-2-Jwmt3qoU1_om?usp=sharing).
 * `--device`: The device to run the validation on, either GPU (cuda:0) or CPU (cpu).

 ``` bash